Eating healthy food/kai and being a healthy weight is an important part of reducing your cancer risk.

 However, most processed food such as packaged, canned, fast food and takeaways use added salt to flavour and preserve them and have been linked to greater cancer risk.

 - Salted preserved fish and pickled vegetables are linked to stomach and nasopharyngeal cancer risk.
-See here for more on preserving, processing and cancer risk.

-- Red meat, preserved by salting, fermentation, curing and smoking such as bacon, ham, salami and sausages increase colorectal cancer risk.
+- Red meat, preserved by salting, fermentation, curing and smoking such as bacon, ham, salami, and sausages, increase colorectal cancer risk.

-While use of high amounts of soy in animal studies (rodents) increased breast cancer risk this has not been found in people.
+While the use of high amounts of soy in animal studies increased breast cancer risk, this has not been found in humans.
 In fact, some evidence finds moderate amounts of soy products (but not supplements) can instead provide health benefits and better survival of breast cancer survivors.